-If you move your portable device from one computer to another (e.g. Windows to Mac) the path of files may change (e.g. from D: \my_usb_key\my_transform.transform to /Volumes/my_usb_key/my_transform.transform).
+If you move your portable device from one computer to another (e.g. Windows to Mac) the path of files may change (e.g. from D: \my\usb\key\my\transform.transform to /Volumes/my\usb\key/my\transform.transform).
 Easy Data Transform will try to be intelligent about handling these changes of path by:

-- storing recent .transform file paths as relative rather than absolute paths - by treating relative .transform paths as relative to the Easy Data Transform .app file.
+- storing recent .transform file paths as relative rather than absolute paths - by treating relative .transform paths as relative to the Easy Data Transform .exe file.